syseleven/grav-docs-metakube/pages/04.tutorials/06.external-authentication/default.en.md

 To configure your realm go to the SysEleven Realm Admin Login `https://login.syseleven.de/auth/admin/{REALM-NAME}/console` and log in with the provided admin credentials.

-You can find a detailed documentation on managing users, groups, user federation and identity providers in the official [KeyCloak documentation](https://www.keycloak.org/docs/latest/server_admin/).
+You can find a detailed documentation on managing users, groups, user federation and identity providers in the official [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/).

 ## SysEleven Login Realm URL's